Archarithms/bigio/README.md

 framework can process around 300,000 messages per second (150,000 messages sent and 150,000 messages received).

+One of the newest features is the ability to send and receive fully encrypted messages and/or run over TLS/SSL.
+The ability to do secure messaging sets BigIO apart from other middleware such as DDS.

 To get started using BigIO, download the BigIO runtime, and deploy your jar to the 'components' directory.
 The API can be used by adding the following to your Maven pom.